15 Wardrobe Must-Haves to Shop from the Reformation Winter Sale

-The Reformation Winter Sale Is Here: Shop 15 Wardrobe Must-Haves Up to 40% Off
+The Reformation Winter Sale Just Got Better: Shop The 15 Best Styles Now Up to 50% Off

-If you've been dying to add a Reformation piece to your closet but can't justify spending $200+ on a sundress, then this is the sale for you.

-The brand uses mostly materials with low environmental impact: repurposed deadstock and vintage fabric, sustainably sourced fiber such as Tencel, and natural fabrics including silk, cotton and linen.
-Not only are these fabrics better for the environment, but they also last much longer than polyester and let your skin breathe.
-That means you can feel good shopping for pieces that can stand the test of time.
+The sustainable fashion brand is a favorite among celebs, from Taylor Swift to Selena Gomez.
 To stock your closet with high-quality classics that you'll cherish for years to come, shop Reformation's Winter Sale for the best deals on pieces that look good on you and the planet.
+Some deals are just as good, if not better, than what we saw on Black Friday.

 Turn heads this season in the Breslin midi dress, complete with sparkling fabric, a sensual low back, and simple spaghetti straps.